 The Holocaust in Hungary: Confrontation with the Past

 November 9, 1999

 The Holocaust in Hungary, as elsewhere, leaves many questions unanswered—history provides as many puzzles as clues.
 Scholars refer to a “Golden Age” for Hungarian Jews from the end of the nineteenth century to World War I, when the country was hospitable to Jewish emigration and assimilation.
 Until the German occupation in March 1944, Hungary was a place where Jews could still find refuge from the Holocaust.
-The Center for Advanced Holocaust Studies sponsored this symposium to examine the impact of the Holocaust on Hungary and the efforts of Hungary to confront its past and come to terms with the implications.
+The Mandel Center sponsored this symposium to examine the impact of the Holocaust on Hungary and the efforts of Hungary to confront its past and come to terms with the implications.